LaGrange Mall

 LaGrange Mall is a shopping mall located on Georgia State Route 109 in LaGrange, Georgia, United States, a few blocks west of Interstate 85.
 The mall is owned by Hull Property Group.

 Layout and history

-The mall's anchors are Belk, Sock Shoppe, Dunham's Sports, Hobby Lobby, and TJ Maxx.
+The mall's anchors are Belk, Dunham's Sports, Hobby Lobby, and TJ Maxx.
 The mall is 233000 sqft in size.
 Located 65 miles southwest of Atlanta; it is the only mall in its immediate region, which has a population of just over 250,000.